Portfolio | Fred Hutch Cancer Center Clinic Expansion - Building H (formerly SCCA)

 - Seattle, WA

-When Seattle Cancer Care Alliance, now Fred Hutch Cancer Center sought to expand its clinic to better serve patients and advance its ability to deliver world-class cancer care and conduct cutting-edge research, they needed a unique mechanical partner that recognized the significant infectious control requirements necessary to build their program in their new building.
+When Fred Hutch Cancer Center (formerly SCCA) sought to expand its clinic to better serve patients and advance its ability to deliver world-class cancer care and conduct cutting-edge research, they needed a unique mechanical partner that recognized the significant infectious control requirements necessary to build their program in their new building.
 UMC has been the exclusive mechanical partner since their first building was constructed in 2001.
 Our teams have completed numerous remodels in this fully operational facility and recently constructed several satellite clinics around the Puget Sound.

 Building H, the new, six-story, free-standing ambulatory patient services building, is adjacent to the current Seattle Headquarters.
 The project includes one floor of imaging, one floor of procedure and surgery spaces, two floors of immunotherapy services, and one floor for future expansion.
 Mechanical systems include chilled water with heat recovery, condensing hot water heating boilers, and a variable-air-volume air distribution system with hydronic zone heating.
 Plumbing systems include sanitary waste and storm collection systems, a domestic water system with booster pump and condensing hot water boilers, and medical gas systems including oxygen, vacuum, and medical air.
 A pedestrian bridge connects the new and existing buildings and a new three-level robotic parking garage has the capacity for 180 cars.